TOAST-DOCS/Compute-Instance/en/component-guide.md

 #### 1. Set SQL Certification Mode

-The default certification mode of the server is set with "**Windows Certification Mode**".
+The default certification mode of the server is set with"Windows Certification Mode".
 To use Microsoft SQL database account, the mode must be changed to SQL Certification Mode.

 Execute Microsoft SQL Server Management Studio and associate to an object under the instance name.